 416 & BURRO fire

 Communities in Southwest Colorado continue to be profoundly impacted by the 416 & Burro Fires.
-As of July 6th, the two fires combined had burned nearly 58,000 acres of public and private lands.
-Since the start of these two fires, San Juan National Forest has enacted their first ever forest closure and La Plata County has enacted closure of public lands around Durango; more than 2,000 citizens have been evacuated from their homes and thousands of others are impacted by hazardous levels of smoke in the area.
-The economic impact of the fires is already staggering and for many homeowners, the greatest challenges lie ahead.
-Further, some of the areas most prized natural resources have been impacted, namely the Hermosa Creek Watershed Special Management Area.
+The two fires combined burned nearly 58,000 acres of public and private lands.
+Since the start of these two fires, San Juan National Forest enacted their first ever forest closure and La Plata County enacted closure of public lands around Durango; more than 2,000 citizens were evacuated from their homes and thousands of others were impacted by hazardous levels of smoke in the area.
+The economic impact of the fires remains staggering and for many homeowners, the greatest challenges lie ahead.
+Further, some of the area’s most prized natural resources have been impacted, namely the Hermosa Creek Watershed Special Management Area.

 In our role providing science and education to San Juan Mountain communities for the last 15 years, Mountain Studies Institute is supporting the community to take a broad look at both the short and long-term impacts and needs.

 To that end, we've gathered resources from partners and will continue to share updates.

 Further, we have gathered community concerns to help inform post-burn research, response, and community support.
 We welcome your questions, concerns, stories and ideas about the role MSI should play in helping the community recover and thinking into the future about fire and our forests.

 To view summary chart of soil burn severity or to view time progression click the icons in the top right corner.
 The soil burn severity data was provided by the 416 Fire BAER team.

 To see the progression of the fires, select "Time Slider" in the top right corner.